sebkur/jsweet-publishing-test/README.md

 Maven repository using Gradle.
 It makes use of the [JSweet Gradle plugin](https://github.com/lgrignon/jsweet-gradle-plugin).

-Use
+Use this to upload the artifact to a local Maven repository located at `/tmp/maven-repo`:

     ./gradlew clean upload

-to upload the artifact to a local Maven repository located at `/tmp/maven-repo`.
+Use this to build the JSweet output in `build/target/javascript`:

+    ./gradlew jsweet